 Next up on my list was to change out the pull-string light but, it’s one that I decided to skip.
 The pull string works fine and the light is never seen so it seemed silly to invest in changing it when it worked and wasn’t going to add anything design-wise to the space.
 So, after that, it was closet BENCH building time.

-When thinking about this transformation, I kept thinking that it would be nice to have this closet work as a mini mudroom.
+When thinking about this transformation, I kept thinking that it would be nice to turn the closet into a mudroom (mini style, of course!).
 To do that, in my mind, it needed to have an area that we could sit to take shoes on and off.
-I’d love to be more of a shoes off type of house anyways so having a place that could store shoes, too, was a plus.
+I'd love to be more of a shoes-off type of house anyways so having a place that could store shoes, too, was a plus.

-I had the idea to build the bench seat and, ultimately, Greyson and I started building it when Luke was in London on a work trip.
-I didn’t plan out the bench seat, I just went for it.
+I had the idea to build the bench seat and, ultimately, my son and I started building it.
+I didn't plan out the bench seat, I just went for it.
 The goal was to have a pretty, functional bench seat in the closet by using the wood and screws that we had on hand.

 From the experience of building our banquette in our eat-in kitchen and the reading loft in Greyson’s room, I knew the general idea of how to build the bench.